cuba-platform/grapesjs-addon/README.md

 4. Paste the add-on coordinates in the corresponding field as follows: *group:name:version*.

   - Artifact group: *com.haulmont.addon.grapesjs*;
   - Artifact name: *grapesjs-global*;
   - Version: *add-on version*.

-Specify the add-on version compatible with the used version of the CUBA platform.
+ When specifying the component version, you should select the one, which is compatible with the platform version used in your project.

 | Platform Version | Add-on Version |
 |------------------|----------------|